melowntech/workshop/tutorials/gpx-viewer.rst

     };

-The drop event provides us dropped file.
-We read this file and parse it as XML file.
+The drop event provides the file the user dropped.
+We read this file and parse it as an XML file.

 ::